-Translational One Health Research includes studies of naturally occurring diseases (not induced) shared by animals (domesticated not laboratory) and humans with the ultimate goal of improving human outcomes.
-This includes research involving animals with spontaneous disease that serve as models of comparable human disease, research on human-animal interactions (e.g., animal-assisted therapy, pet ownership) as it relates to the physical and mental health of humans, intersections between human/animal/environmental health, and study of the treatment or prevention of zoonotic diseases transmitted between wildlife or domesticated species and humans.
+Translational One Health Research includes studies of naturally occurring diseases (not induced) shared by animals (wild or domesticated, not laboratory) and humans with the ultimate goal of improving human outcomes.
+This includes research involving animals with naturally occurring disease that serve as models of comparable human disease, research on human-animal interactions (e.g., animal-assisted therapy, pet ownership) as it relates to the physical and mental health of humans, intersections between human/animal/environmental health, and study of the treatment or prevention of zoonotic diseases transmitted between wildlife or domesticated species and humans.

 Basic One Health Research, which may have implications for human health, but does not focus on developing treatment, clinical practice, or changes in policy to improve human health, is not considered translational.

-Translational Research and the Tufts CTSI Pilot Studies Program
+Clarifying What Translational Research Means for the Tufts CTSI Pilot Studies Program

 Prioritizing Pilot Studies Program Goals

 The Tufts CTSI Pilot Studies Program “seeks proposals for innovative, high impact, translational science projects with a focus on building interdisciplinary, multi-institutional research teams including investigators from the basic, clinical, and/or applied sciences.”
-Applicants are strongly encouraged to focus on one of our Signature Program areas, integrating special populations into research and/or the development of new translational research methods across the T1-T4 spectrum.
-Tufts CTSI does not fund basic research projects.
+Applicants are strongly encouraged to focus on one of our Priority Program areas, integrating special populations into research and/or the development of new translational research methods across the T.5-T4 spectrum.

 - Initiates translational research in Tufts CTSI priority program areas